IBM/aspera-cli/docs/README.erb.md

 Laurent/2016-<%=Time.new.year%>

-The <%=gem%> Ruby gem offers a powerful command-line interface (CLI, <%=tool%>) for IBM Aspera software, facilitating seamless interaction with Aspera APIs and enabling high-performance file transfers.
+The <%=gemspec.name%> Ruby gem offers a powerful command-line interface (CLI, <%=tool%>) for IBM Aspera software, facilitating seamless interaction with Aspera APIs and enabling high-performance file transfers.
 It also serves as an excellent resource for developers seeking to explore and understand the Aspera API ecosystem.

 Ruby Gem: [<%=gemspec.metadata['rubygems_uri']%>](<%=gemspec.metadata['rubygems_uri']%>)